 - 7.1 It is acknowledged that consultation has been limited in the production of the self assessment and annual report.
-Feedback directly gained from service users and carers about our services as part of our existing quality assurance systems has been used to assess our performance. - 7.2 We have drawn on findings of the positive CSSIW inspections in 2011/2012 including a fostering and adoption inspection, an inspection of adult services, and inspections of our residential Homes and in house provided services. - 7.3 The former Lead Member for Health, Social Care & Wellbeing and the former Lead Member for Welsh Language, Children, Young People and Leisure have had an opportunity to comment on the draft document.
-Key scrutiny representatives from the previous Performance Scrutiny have also had an opportunity to contribute to the self assessment process.
+Feedback directly gained from service users and carers about our services as part of our existing quality assurance systems has been used to assess our performance. - 7.2 We have drawn on findings of the positive CSSIW inspections in 2011/2012 including a fostering and adoption inspection, an inspection of adult services, and inspections of our residential Homes and in house provided services. - 7.3 Prior to the formation of the new Council a small group of Elected Members contributed to the self assessment process.
+A draft version of the annual report was also circulated to Partnership Scrutiny on 29 May 2012.